Nayan1729/WebDev-2-Simon-Memory-Game/README.md

-Start: Press any key  on the P.C  to begin the game.
-If on mobile press anywhere on the screen to begin
+Start: Click anywhere on the device to start the game.

 Sequence: Simon will play a sequence of colors by lighting up the buttons in a specific order.
 Pay close attention to the sequence because you'll need to repeat it.